balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ## Alternative provisioning options

-By default, Jetson Orin devices need an internal storage media and a USB Flash Drive or tool in order to be provisioned.
+By default, most Jetson Orin devices need an internal storage media and a USB Flash Drive or tool in order to be provisioned.
 If your device is an Orin Nano or Orin NX, an NVMe drive has to be attached to the carrier board before starting the provisioning process.
-The AGX Orin 32GB and 64GB Devkits have a built-in eMMC which is used for provisioning balenaOS by default.
+The AGX Orin 32GB and 64GB Devkits have a built-in eMMC which is used by default for provisioning balenaOS.

-Alternatively, you can use other internal or external storage media for provisioning your Jetson Orin device.
+Select devices allow using other internal or external storage mediums for provisioning.
 Pick your device below to see the available provisioning options:

 <details>
 <summary><b>Jetson AGX Orin 32GB Devkit</b></summary>